 By David F. Chang MD

-Steroid: e.g. Inveltys, Loteprednol, or Prednisolone.
-Use 1 drop 2 times daily.
-If prednisolone, shake the bottle 12 times.
+- Steroid: Inveltys, or Loteprednol, or Prednisolone*.
+Use one drop TWICE daily. *If prednisolone, shake the bottle 12 times before each use.

-Start these drops on the day you return home after surgery.
-Drops are only for the operated eye and can be used together, in any sequence, if separated by at least 3 minutes (otherwise one rinses the other out.)
-It is normal that some drops will sting.
+Use drops #1 and #2 at least once after you return home after surgery.
+Both medications improve comfort and suppress inflammation.
+If you return home before 3 PM, use the steroid drop twice.
+Drops are only for the operated eye and can be used together, in any sequence, if separated by at least 3 minutes (otherwise one rinses the other out).
+It is normal that some drops may sting.
 Close the eye gently for a minute after instilling a drop.
-Some drops may leave a harmless white residue in the eyelid corner.
-Ask us before refilling the drops when you run out, and there is some advantage to using them for as long as they last.
-Drops in one eye never affect the opposite eye.
-Antibiotics prevent infection.
-Anti-inflammatory drops improve comfort and suppress inflammation
+Drops placed in one eye never affect the opposite eye.
+If you think you missed but are not sure, it is safe to instill another drop.
+It is impossible to “overdose” the eye with drop medications.